 Arrange cherries on crisp lettuce and serve with dressing made by folding mayonnaise and sugar into the whipped cream.

 3 cups pears diced, 1-1/2 tablespoons lemon juice, dash of salt, 4 tablespoons chopped preserved ginger and syrup, 1/3 cup mayonnaise, 1/3 cup whipped cream.

 Sprinkle diced pears with lemon juice and salt.
 Toss lightly together with dressing made by folding ginger and mayonnaise into whipped cream.
 Serve on crisp lettuce leaves.

 1 tablespoon butter

 3 or 4 tablespoons milk

 Mix flour, butter, mustard, sugar, and salt together to a cream, then add 3 tablespoons vinegar.
 Put on the stove and let come to a boil.
 Have ready 1 well-beaten egg, and stir into the mixture when taken off the stove, and let cool.
 Now add enough milk to make the right stiffness, about 3 or 4 tablespoons.
-Good with picnic salad recipes.
+Good with old fashioned picnic salad recipes.